ipfs-inactive/research-bitswap/analysis/prelim_strategy_analysis.md

     - \newcommand{\Nbhd}[1]{\mathcal{N}_{#1}}
 ...

+**TODO**: Ensure periods at the end of all bullet points/lists are consistent

+**TODO**: Figure out cleaner (more maintainable) solution to math mode spacing

+---

 In this paper, we analyze 3 strategies for a simple 2-player Bitswap infinitely repeated game.
-We start by defining the system in the most general case, then do an analysis on a system subject to simplying constraints.
+We start by defining the system in the most general case, then do an analysis on a system subject to simplifying constraints.

+Bitswap is the data exchange protocol for the InterPlanetary File System (IPFS).
+Our model is meant to reflect this use case of Bitswap as the decision engine implemented by each user in a peer-to-peer distributed file system.
+In this distributed file system of many users, each user is connect to a set of peers that they trade data with.
+Every peer has a reputation with every other peer -- in other words, for every peer a user has, that user maintains a summary of their interactions with that peer.
+Then, when deciding how to allocate their resources among their peers at a given time, the user uses these aggregate reputations to provide weights to each of their peers.
+For example, consider a network of 3 peers, labeled $1$, $2$, and $3$.
+If peer $2$ sends twice as much data to peer $1$ as peer $3$ sends to peer $1$ from time $0$ to $t-1$ (and peer
+$1$ sends the same amount of data to both $2$ and $3$ over that time), then peer
+$1$ might allocate $\frac{2}{3}$ of its bandwidth to peer $2$ and $\frac{1}{3}$
+to peer $3$ at time $t$.

+**TODO**: necessary to explicitly mention strategies here? trying to stay informal, but might still be a good idea

 System
 ======

+**NOTE**: The static topology constraint isn't strictly necessary until the **Analysis** section, so I moved it there.

 We have a network \Network of $\abs{\Network}$ users.
-The terms *users*, *peers* and *players* will be used somewhat interchangeably, depending on context.
+The terms *users* and *players* will be used somewhat interchangeably, depending on context; the term *peers* is used similarly, but primarily refers to users who are connected (and thus participate as players in the same Bitswap game).
 Each of the users has a neighborhood of peers, which is the set of users they are connected to.
 Each pair of peers plays an infinitely repeated Bitswap game.
-Each user's neighborhood is constant -- so any given pair of peers is connected for the entire repeated game.
-This means that the network topology is static as well.

-**TODO**: spacing after \Network\ within regular text is a bit too wide
+The resource that users have to offer to their peers is bandwidth.
+We make the following simplifying assumptions about user's bandwidth:

+1. All users have the same amount of bandwidth to offer.
+2. A single user has the same amount of bandwidth to offer at each time step.

+In other words, bandwidth is constant both in peer-space and in time. **TODO**: worth saying it this way, or is 'peer-space' confusing?

 Actions and Utility Functions
 -----------------------------